 Calibre xRC Parasitic Extraction

 This course presents the most in-depth coverage of these topics available, extending your knowledge base far beyond existing documentation.
 Attendees should see immediate ROI in terms of both ramp-up time with the Calibre xRC tools and effectiveness.
-View course highlights ↓
+View course details ↓

 Post-layout simulation is both necessary and expensive.
 As process nodes shrink, the job of extracting the parasitics required for post-layout simulation is becoming both more critical and more difficult.
 In-house expertise and foundry-supplied PDKs are no longer the solution; they are the starting point.
 Performing extraction using Calibre® xRC™ requires that you fully understand the many trade-offs you must make as well as the analysis needs presented by your designs.